dk14/marlowe-wolfram-webdoc/README.md

 Website is using snapshotted webarchived version of Marlowe Playground, so use it only for educational purposes, and rely on https://play.marlowe.iohk.io/#/ for actual contract development.

-Website is using bitcoinjs-lib and experimental cryptography, so use cryptographic tooling for educational purposes only.
+Website is using bitcoinjs-lib and experimental cryptography, so use cryptographic tooling for educational purposes only and rely on audited implementations of Schnorr adaptor points.